Information about the PSAT

 In addition to traditional classroom instruction, Gifted & Talented students also have the opportunity to stretch themselves intellectually through projects and extracurricular activities.
 Gifted & Talented students are strongly encouraged to complete an Academic Fair project in Math, Science, Social Studies, or Technology.
 We will work with your teachers to support your efforts and pair as many students as possible with adult mentors from industry or academia.
 If you are looking for guidance finding a challenging extracurricular activity, please reach out to Mr. Nichols.
 See the list of academic extracurricular activities below.

-Academic Decathlon returns to Grady this year coached by Ms. Goodvin as an extention of her Directed Studies course.
-Students interested in joining the AD team should visit Ms. Goodvin in room C229.
+Academic Decathlon returns to Grady this year coached by Ms. Barber.
+Students interested in joining the AD team should visit Ms. Barber in room E225.
 There are lots of wonderful academic competitions out there.
 You can go prove you’re the best writer, or the best physicist, or the best speller.
 Academic Decathlon isn’t about any of that, though.
 It’s not about demonstrating how good a student you already are.
 It’s about daring to push your limits, to master college-level material and to practice skills, like public speaking, that might be wholly new to you.
 It’s about the people you’ll meet along the way—the coaches who will mentor you, the competitors who will challenge you, and the teammates who will become your lifelong friends.

-Mr. Nichols will be available at the PTSA Back-To-School Night on Tuesday, September 11th, to answer any questions that you might have about the Gifted & Talented Program at Grady High School.
+Mr. Nichols will be available at the PTSA Back-To-School Night to answer any questions that you might have about the Gifted & Talented Program at Grady High School.
 You may also see the answers to Gifted and Talented Education in High School Frequently Asked Questions on our website (link below).
 For more immediate concerns, please feel free to email us any time.

 If your child is not currently identified as Gifted & Talented, and you would like them to be tested this school year, the parent referral period is the beginning of school through the end of September.
 Please see the Screening and Referral Frequently Asked Questions on our website.